 Varsity Head Coach: Dan O'Dell

-Head Coach Dan O'Dell begins his sixth year as head coach of the girls' varsity team, having coached the team to the 5 consecutive CIF Southern Section finals with championships in 2015 and 2017.
+Head Coach Dan O'Dell begins his seventh year as head coach of the girls' varsity team, having coached the team to the 6 consecutive CIF Southern Section finals with championships in 2015, 2017, and 2018 along with a California State Championship in 2018 capped off by being named Maxpreps National Champions in 2018 as well.
 Under Dan's coaching, the Monarchs have won several tournaments, including the Queens Court

 Dan attended Penn State University, where he was starting setter from 2002-2006.
 He was an All-American his senior year and was All-Conference for all four seasons.
 He played and lost in the National Championship game in 2006, where he was named to the Final Four All-Tournament team.
 He also received an Academic All-Big Ten award for three years at Penn State while majoring in Industrial Engineering.